 There are 5329 tiles of handcrafted silver cover the temple’s floor and each silver tile weighs 1.125kg.
-There are a collection of over 1650 precious objects, in which the majority is the Buddha figure.
+There is a collection of over 1650 precious objects, in which the majority is the Buddha figure.

 Apart from being known for its precious silver tiles and Emerald Buddha, this temple is also well known for a life-sized golden Buddist Statue.
 This golden Buddist Statue stays just in front of the Emerald Buddha.
 It is a 90 Kilogram pure gold statue of Buddha Maitreya or the Buddha of the Future with thousands of diamonds adorned.
 Also, there is a 25-carat diamond and a 20-carat diamond in the crown and the chest of the statue.
 Additionally, there are several other religious and historical objects, which are gifts from other high officials and royalty from other countries.

 Outside of the temple building, in the Silver Pagoda compound